BET Award for Video Director of the Year

 The BET Award for Video Director of the Year is given to the best directors of music videos released in the same or previous year.
 The category was first created in 2008 and since its conception.
 The all-time winner in this category is Beyoncé with three wins.
-Benny Boom has received the most nominations with fourteen each.
+Benny Boom has received the most nominations with sixteen each.

 Winners and nominees

 Winners are listed first and highlighted in bold.